OpenChargingCloud/WWCP_OIOI/README.md

 ### End of Life!

-Plugsurfing is deprecating its OIOI API, therefore also this project has reached the end of its lifetime.
+Plugsurfing is deprecating its OIOI API in favour of OCPI, therefore also this project has reached its end of life.

 ### Requirements